Wesswanson/Basic_Onshape_CAD/README.md

 ### Reflection

-Creating assemblies requieres a lot of new skills on Onshape.
-You should know enough about assemblies to put together these parts just from doing the begining of the assemblies lesson [here](https://learn.onshape.com/learn/learning-path/onshape-fundamentals-cad) on the onshape learning center.
+Creating assemblies requires a lot of new skills on Onshape.
+You should know enough about assemblies to put together these parts just from doing the beginning of the assemblies lesson [here](https://learn.onshape.com/learn/learning-path/onshape-fundamentals-cad) on the onshape learning center.
 There is also a [video](https://www.youtube.com/watch?v=R4PDBd8H5h8&feature=emb_logo) that will explain how to make the sub-assembly in detail.

+This repo is still a work in progress.